cszc/Meet-Halfway/README.md

 - Requests
 - Json

-Also need to have a [Google Maps API](https://developers.google.com/maps/) key enabled for:
+You need to have a [Google Maps API](https://developers.google.com/maps/) key enabled for:
 - Google Directions
 - Google Matrix
 - Google Places

+Save the Google Maps key in a text file called "apikeys.txt" in two places: the top-level directory, and the folder meethalfway

+You will also need a key for the USPS Address Information API: https://www.usps.com/business/web-tools-apis/welcome.htm

+Save the USPS key in a text file called "uspskey.txt" in the top-level directory